wfp/editorial-guide/reference-1-wordindex.md

 * school feeding programme
 * second-hand
 * second regular session of the Board
-* Secretary-General
+* Secretary-General (of the United Nations; other organizations may use Secretary General without the hyphen, e.g., Organization for Security and Co-operation in Europe)
 * sectoral (not "sectorial")
 * seed bank
 * seed-cake
 * seed-protection ration
-* self-: compounds hyphenated
+* self-: compound forms hyphenated
-* semi-: compounds hyphenated
+* semi-: compound forms hyphenated
 * setback; to set back
 * sharecropper; sharecropping
 * shelf-life